TadaEXE/ByteByClkAnalyzer/readme.md

-# Tadas BBC-Analyzer (Byte By Clock)
+# Byte By Clock Analyzer (aka.
+BBC-Anal)

-This is a simple low level analyzer for Saleae Logic 2.
-It can take any clock signal (even maleformed or modulated ones) and map your corresponding data signal bytewise (it's actually bitwise but I already chose the name).
+Byte by Clock is a low-level protocol analyzer for Saleae Logic 2 that evaluates a data channel bytewise based on a dedicated clock channel.
+Each bit is sampled precisely on the rising or falling edge of the clock, ensuring correct alignment even with irregular or non-uniform clock pulse widths.
+Designed for analyzing synchronous digital signals where data is defined relative to clock edges.

 ## Building